blog · Jul 5, 2026

 the trick is that analytics events are a narrow, append-only workload, and you do not need a general-purpose database for that.

-smolanalytics keeps a durable append-log for the hot, recent events on a single box. as events age, the log seals into an immutable columnar segment (compressed, CRC'd, about 7 bytes per event at rest) that lives on local disk or object storage (S3/R2).
-RAM stays flat no matter how much history piles up, because memory is bounded by the seal size, not by total events. the store interface has three backends behind it: in-memory, the durable append-log, and the columnar segment tier. none of them is a separate database process you run.
+smolanalytics keeps a durable append-log for the hot, recent events on a single box. as events age, the log seals into an immutable columnar segment (compressed, CRC'd, about 7 bytes per event at rest) that lives on disk or object storage.
+RAM stays flat no matter how much history piles up, because memory is bounded by the seal size, not by total events. there is no separate database process anywhere in the stack.

 what does "~7 bytes per event" mean in practice?

-what will one-binary analytics never do? (the honest never-list)
+what will this analytics engine never do? (the honest never-list)

-- no session replay. other tools do that well; it is a different data shape.
+- no pixel-perfect DOM session recording. the session inspector reconstructs a journey from events; it does not record and replay the raw DOM the rrweb/video way. other tools do that well; it is a different data shape.

 - no data warehouses. this is not a warehouse; it answers questions about your events.

-smolanalytics is the analytics that tells you what to fix — try the cloud or self-host free.
+smolanalytics is the analytics that tells you what to fix. try the cloud or start the 14-day trial.